Don’t Fall For The Growth Trap

 In fact, the energy sector out earned the financial sector on average (refer to the Actual Sector Return column).

-Part of the reason for the financial sector’s underperformance relative to the energy sector was due to the constant addition of new businesses that diluted some of that growth.
+Part of the reason for the financial sector’s underperformance compared to that of the energy sector was due to the continuous addition of new businesses that diluted some of the growth.

 But a much bigger reason for the relative underperformance was the valuation investors were willing to pay for the expected future growth.

-Inquiring minds might want to know the difference between the last two columns in the table above so let me talk about that.
+Inquiring minds might want to know the difference between the last two columns in the table above so let me address that.
 We know how an index is created and how it evolves over time.
-Companies get added and deleted based on what the index creators think is a good representation of the economy at any given time.
-The composition of the index hence changes as the economy evolves through replacement of the old with the new.
+Companies get added and deleted based on what the index creators think is a good representation of the sector and the economy at any given time.
+The composition of the index hence evolves as the economy evolves through replacing the old with the new.

 But had the index constituents remained unchanged, the return you would have earned is what the last column shows.
 The second to last column is the performance of the actual index that takes into account all the additions and deletions.

-So, if you bought once and just held, you did better than all the changes you would had made over time.
+So, if you bought once and held, you did better than all the changes you would have made over time.
 Now that again is a remarkable testament to the power of doing nothing and holding on for the long-term.

 Plus, what companies do you think get added to an index?
 The darlings of today.